 Child themes and a framework are the only way you should build your WordPress site and Genesis has great support for child themes and other WordPress functionalityMatt Mulenwegg – Founder, WordPress

-I’ve spent a lot of time researching different WordPress frameworks and a lot of time developing WordPress websites and in my opinion the Genesis Framework is the best framework out there.
-It’s one of the most popular for a reason, currently in use and trusted by over 112,000 WordPress website owners at the time of writing.
+I’ve spent a lot of time researching different WordPress frameworks as well as developing WordPress websites and in my opinion the Genesis Framework is the best Wordpress framework out there.
+It’s one of the most popular for a reason and trusted by over 112,000 WordPress website owners at the time of writing.

 It’s the perfect website structure for anyone looking to build a secure, cleanly coded, SEO friendly WordPress website, wether you’re a solo blogger, website owner, fortune 500 company or experienced web developer.